GoogleCloudPlatform/terraform-validator/README.md

 #### Convert command

 It can be useful to run the convert command separately to test conversion of terraform resources to CAI assets.
-After configuring the example project as described above, you can run:
+After configuring the example project as described above, you can run (from the repository root):

 ```
+make build
-terraform-validator convert ./tfplan.json
+bin/terraform-validator convert example/tfplan.json
 ```

 #### Validate command